 Finnish National Gallery

-The Finnish National Gallery wishes to raise new interest in research topics based on its resources and collections.
+The Finnish National Gallery wishes to stimulate new interest in research topics based on its resources and collections and possible forthcoming exhibitions in its three museums.
 It also wishes to be an active and innovative partner in collaborating with the academic scene in reinforcing humanistic values and the importance of understanding the world and human culture by creating new, meaningful and relevant knowledge.

-For this purpose the Finnish National Gallery organises a research internship programme for art or cultural history students (preferably master’s-level) internationally.
+For this purpose the Finnish National Gallery organises a research internship programme for master’s-level art or cultural history students internationally.

 The programme has two aims.
 The Finnish National Gallery wishes to enhance the study of its collections including artworks, archives, and objects.
-At the same time it wishes to support students who choose to write their master’s level theses on subjects based on physical collections and objects, archive material and data.
+At the same time it wishes to support students who choose to write their master’s level theses on subjects based on physical collections and objects, archive material and data and develop their practical skills for utilising archival material in research.

 The internship period is three months with the intern under contract to the Finnish National Gallery.
 The salary is equivalent to the salary of university trainees.